Peripherally inserted central catheter: Technique

 A PICC is inserted in a peripheral vein such as the cephalic vein, basilic vein or brachial vein in the arm, and then threaded through the veins toward the heart, until the end of the catheter rests in the proximal superior vena cava or cavoatrial junction.
-They must be inserted by a trained medical professional, including a physician, but also any trained medical professional such as a specially trained registered nurse. and Interventional Radiology Technogists.
+They must be inserted by a trained medical professional, including a physician, but also any trained medical professional such as a specially trained registered nurse or interventional radiology technogists.
 An ultrasound or chest X-ray, the use of fluoroscopy, or electrocardiography navigation can be used during insertion and to confirm placement.
 The insertion is a sterile procedure, but does not need to be performed in a completely sterile environment like an operating room.

 Selection of vein and catheter

 A PICC line is an invasive medical procedure, and may require local or general anesthesia during the placement.
 The basilic vein is an appropriate size, but is not preferred in children due to its depth and surrounding tissue.
 On the other hand, the cephalic vein may be used, though in some people it will not be possible to advance the line to the desired location through the cephalic vein.
 The brachial vein is large enough for a PICC line, but is also located close to other features such as the brachial artery and plexus.
 Imaging is commonly used to evaluate the length and path of the potential veins before the practitioner selects the most appropriate vein.
 The catheter size for PICC lines is generally measured in French gauge, and may range from 2 to 6.
 The number of lumens may vary from one to three, allowing for concurrent administration of different medications which cannot be mixed.
 Catheters are also manufactured from multiple materials, including silicone and polyurethane.
-The insertable portion of a PICC varies from 25 to 60 cm in length, which is sufficient to reach the desired end position in most cases.
+The insertable portion of a PICC varies from in length, which is sufficient to reach the desired end position in most cases.
 Some catheters are designed to be trimmed to the required length before insertion whereas others are simply inserted to the needed depth with the excess remaining outside the body.
 Catheters are supplied with a guidewire.
 This wire is provided to stiffen the (otherwise very flexible) line so it can be more easily threaded through the veins, and is removed after insertion.
 Some PICC lines are manufactured with an antimicrobial coating intended to reduce the chance of an infection from the line, but these are not yet in widespread use.